scottbez1/splitflap/README.md

 This is currently under very active development. _It is **untested** and does not have firmware yet._

 Key (planned) features:
-* TTGO T-Display (ESP32) controller, screen, and buttons for test control and results
+* TTGO T-Display (ESP32) controller, screen, and buttons for controlling tests and reporting results
 * Pogo-pins for all connectors on the Chainlink Driver board-under-test (screw terminals, sensor pin headers, and motor connectors)
-* Switchable 12V supply to the board-under-test, with automotive fuse and INA219 voltage/current monitoring (based on the Chainlink Base channel switch design)
+* 12V switch to supply motor power to the board-under-test, with automotive fuse and INA219 voltage/current monitoring (based on the Chainlink Base channel switch design)
 * Separate 3.3V supply for the board-under-test, protected with a polyfuse, should avoid browning out the Tester's MCU in case of 3.3V short-circuits
 * Motor and sensor connections are broken out from the pogo-pins for a full closed-loop hardware test
 * Screw terminals to chain another Chainlink Driver (not under test) to validate that chained outputs work on the board-under-test
 * MCP23017 GPIO expander with 8 GPIO pins exposed via headers for future expansion inputs
-* Large cutout allows a barcode scanner or camera to aimed at the bottom of the board-under-test for tracking serial numbers.
+* Large cutout allows a barcode scanner or camera to be aimed at the bottom of the board-under-test for tracking serial numbers.
 WS2812B LEDs can be added to illuminate the underside.
 * Buzzer option for audible pass/fail feedback

 [View the interactive BOM/placement tool](https://s3.amazonaws.com/splitflap-artifacts/master/electronics/bom/chainlinkDriverTester-ibom.html)